johanley/julian-date/README.md

 The input date is the origin of the Julian period as expressed in the Julian calendar.
 In the Gregorian calendar, that day is -4713-11-24.)

-**This little project provides conversion routines for Julian dates that:
+This little project provides conversion routines for Julian dates that:
-- are not restricted in any way in the date
+- don't restrict the date in any way
 - have a large number of unit tests
-- are not cryptic, and can be read with some confidence of correctness**
+- are not cryptic, and can be read with some confidence of correctness

 ## References